ava-labs/avalanchego/README.md

 be developed for this milestone.

 - [x] Migrate to a fully async interface
-- [ ] :runner: Pluggable encoding for nodes, for optional compatibility with MerkleDB
+- [x] Pluggable encoding for nodes, for optional compatibility with MerkleDB
 - [ ] :runner: MerkleDB root hash in parity for seamless transition between MerkleDB and Firewood.
 - [ ] :runner: Support replicating the full state with corresponding range proofs that